gecko/perspective/Readme.md

   - Scales so the max dimension is 1
   - Positions the object at a specified distance behind the screen

-**Philosophy**: Pure transformation functions that take data in, apply math, and return transformed data.

 #### `canvas.py` - Rendering
+**Philosophy**: Canvas is responsible for projection and visualization only.
+It doesn't know about specific rotations—those are provided as functions.

 - **`Canvas`**: The main rendering engine
   - `load_scene(scene)`: Load a 3D scene
   - `_project(point)`: Apply perspective projection to a point
   - `render()`: Display a static 3D scene
   - `render_animated(rotation_func, iterations)`: Animate by repeatedly applying a transformation and redrawing

-**Philosophy**: Canvas is responsible for projection and visualization only.
-It doesn't know about specific rotations—those are provided as functions.

 #### `scenes.py` - Scene Building
+**Philosophy**: Easy to add new (simple) scenes without touching the rendering engine.

 Pre-built 3D scenes for experimentation:
 - `create_cube()`: A simple cube
 - `create_pyramid()`: A simple pyramid

-**Philosophy**: Easy to add new scenes without touching the rendering engine.

 #### `utils.py` - OBJ File Loading
+**Philosophy**: Handle Waveform OGJ files.

 Utilities for loading Wavefront OBJ files:
 - **`load_obj_as_scene(path)`**: Main function to load an OBJ file directly as a Scene
 - **`load_obj_points_faces(path)`**: Load OBJ vertices and faces separately
 - **`faces_to_edges(faces)`**: Convert face definitions to edge definitions

-**Philosophy**: Handle file I/O separately so the rendering engine stays focused on graphics.

 #### `main.py` - Entry Point
 Demonstrates how to use the engine: